TIY-Austin-Front-End-Engineering/Curriculum/intro/PREWORK.md

 I expect you to be able to complete these exercises on your own. but if you run into trouble you're welcome to email me: aaron@theironyard.com.

+### Assignments App
+You will use GitHub and a custom built assignments app to turn in homework over the course of the class.
+I want you to get used to doing this before class begins, so you will turn in your pre-work through this process as well.

+1. Sign up for a [GitHub account](https://github.com).
+Make sure to add a profile picture and your full name, since this will help me learn your name.
+2. Sign in to the [assignment app](http://assignments.nutellahabit.com) using your GitHub account.
+As you complete assignments, submit them there.

 ### HTML/CSS:
 HTML and CSS are the foundation of all the content of a webpage or web app.
 However, we will only be spending about two weeks on HTML and CSS, so having a basic foundation before class will be very helpful.

 Complete the Codecademy course at http://www.codecademy.com/en/tracks/web.
 This should take you approximately 7 hours, depending on your prior experience.

+Take a screen shot of the completion screen showing that you've completed all of the tasks.
+Upload the screenshot to [imgur](http://imgur.com/) or another photo sharing service and submit a link to the picture on the "HTML/CSS Pre-Work" assignment within the [assignment app](http://assignments.nutellahabit.com).

 ### JavaScript:
 We will spend most of our time talking about JavaScript.
 JavaScript allows us to add interaction to our web applications.